 Aoli, Comet Clones & Pod People

-Aoli, Comet Clones & Pod People poster by Hardy Snyman
+Print the Aoli, Comet Clones & Pod People poster by Hardy Snyman

 The Problem with Paragliding

-On July 14, 2019, Ali Paskoy launched and was immediately seized by a powerful thermal that lifted him rapidly to 150 feet.
+On July 14, 2019, at a popular flying site in Turkey, Ali Paskoy launched and was immediately seized by a powerful thermal that lifted him rapidly to 150 feet.
 His canopy collapsed four seconds after his feet left the ground, then popped open with a suspension line wrapped around the right wing tip (cravat).
 The paraglider went through a 720-degree autorotation, twisting the lines and preventing Paksoy from regaining control.
 It then stabilized and slowed, probably with the brake lines caught in the twist and pulling down the trailing edge of the sail.
 Paksoy swung forward, ahead of the canopy, certain to bring on a stall, but at that moment the sail was hit by a downward element of the turbulent thermal.
 It collapsed violently a second time and was propelled behind and below Paksoy.
 He fell weightless for a moment, then pendulumed backwards as the canopy popped open again with the right wingtip still caught in the cravat.
 With his weight far to the rear, the paraglider entered a diving right turn around the cravat.
 The turn suddenly reversed and the paraglider entered a nosedown spiral dive at 80 feet, swinging the helpless Paksoy horizontal to it at several Gs as it hit the slope of the mountain.
 Paksoy was killed instantly.

 Although hang glider pilots may from time to time kill themselves through pilot error, it is the fickle paraglider that kills its suddenly helpless occupant entirely at random as a result of an encounter with perfectly natural atmospheric turbulence – often the same turbulence that would make a hang glider pilot shout out in joy.
 As a lifelong hang glider pilot, it remains incomprehensible to me why a man would choose to launch an inadequate and untrustworthy paraglider into strong thermal conditions instead of the robust and reliable structured alternative.
-Having watched these needless paragliding deaths occur over and over, in the very same ways, for 20 years, at the rate of about 100 per year, it remains as horrifying today as it was to see Jody Lucas, utterly helpless and frozen by his impending doom, crash in a twist before my eyes 18 years ago at the 2002 Paragliding Nationals.
+Having watched these needless paragliding deaths occur over and over, in the very same ways, for 20 years, at the rate of about 100 per year, it remains as horrifying today as it was to see Jody Lucas, utterly helpless and frozen by his impending doom, crash in a twist before my eyes 18 years ago at the 2002 Paragliding Nationals in Owens Valley.

 While any heavier-than-air aircraft can stall, dive and recover, only the paraglider can suddenly lose the shape of its airfoil and drop its operator to earth.
 This inadequacy makes the paraglider unique in all of aviation.
 The inability of the sail to retain virtually any kinetic energy removes the act of recovery from the realm of airmanship to the felt table of the gambler, with his life and future subject only to the roll of the die.
 Instead, his supposed airmanship becomes a rather desperate and urgent exercise in untanglement, something best done on the ground.